xenburn/ignite/docs/quick-start/mobx-state-tree.md

 * no more `action types`
 * no more `actionCreators`
 * no more `reducers` * (your functions are now guardians of state)
-* no more needing 3rd party library to perform side effects (`redux-saga`, `redux-observable`, `redux-thunk`)
+* no more needing a 3rd party library to perform side effects (`redux-saga`, `redux-observable`, `redux-thunk`)
 * no need to use `immutable.js` or `seamless-immutable` to enforce immutability

 #### Worse than `redux`
-* `redux` has much better ecosystem of add-ons, middleware, and debuggers
+* `redux` has a much better ecosystem of add-ons, middleware, and debuggers
 * `redux` scales beautifully -- adding feature #39 is the same as adding feature #2
 * `redux` has a tonne of information about it

 ## Gotchas
-* String indexer accessors doesn't trigger observers.
+* String indexer accessors don't trigger observers.
 This is a `mobx` thing.

 ```ts
 // given